build-server-protocol/build-server-protocol/docs/bsp.md

 When BSP clients have found a valid connection file, they can connect to the server by running the `argv` invocation via system process; listening to its system output and writing to its system input.
-If the `argv` invocation fails, its output must be shown to the user.
+If the `argv` invocation fails, the output in `stderr` must be shown to the user.

 ## Appendix